Quickstart: Use Azure Cache for Redis with an ASP.NET web app

 The RedisConnection

-instance in StackExchange.Redis.
+.
 The RedisConnection

-class re-creates the connection when a connection is lost and unable to reconnect automatically.
+class recreates the connection when a connection is lost and unable to reconnect automatically.

 For more information, see StackExchange.Redis and the code in a GitHub repo.

-Verify layout views in the sample
+Layout views in the sample

-Verify that the following line is in
+You see the following line in

 <div class="navbar-header">

-:@Html.ActionLink("Azure Cache for Redis Test", "RedisCache", "Home", new { area = "" }, new { @class = "navbar-brand" })
+.@Html.ActionLink("Azure Cache for Redis Test", "RedisCache", "Home", new { area = "" }, new { @class = "navbar-brand" })

-Show data from the cache
+Showing data from the cache

 @{ ViewBag.Title = "Azure Cache for Redis Test"; } <h2>@ViewBag.Title.</h2> <h3>@ViewBag.Message</h3> <br /><br /> <table border="1" cellpadding="10"> <tr> <th>Command</th> <th>Result</th> </tr> <tr> <td>@ViewBag.command1</td> <td><pre>@ViewBag.command1Result</pre></td> </tr> <tr> <td>@ViewBag.command2</td> <td><pre>@ViewBag.command2Result</pre></td> </tr> <tr> <td>@ViewBag.command3</td> <td><pre>@ViewBag.command3Result</pre></td> </tr> <tr> <td>@ViewBag.command4</td> <td><pre>@ViewBag.command4Result</pre></td> </tr> <tr> <td>@ViewBag.command5</td> <td><pre>@ViewBag.command5Result</pre></td> </tr> </table>